- Why hire anybody, let alone hire a virtual assistant, anyway?

 Delegation is vital for hiring an assistant.
-For many solopreneurs, freelancers, and entrepreneurs, hiring a virtual assistant is the first time they think about delegating in their own business.
+For many solopreneurs, freelancers, and MSP owners, hiring a virtual assistant is the first time they think about delegating in their own business.

 The problem with delegation is, we don’t do it very well, especially at the beginning.
 We hold on to a lot of the work, like a monkey who won’t let go of the banana, rather than assign more of it to the person we are hiring.